 This effectively demonstrates the FCC’s perspective on how important 5G is.
 It mirrors the agency’s quiet efforts to create legislature that blocks local governments from restricting the implementation of 5G (essentially eliminating oversight and taking away the rights of citizens to choose otherwise).
 This will include streamlining the approval of small cell installation.

-These standards also assume that sources of EMFs like laptops are used at least 8 inches away from our bodies, yet most people have never been told that distance between our bodies and our devices is important; who do you know that doesn’t keep their phone in their pocket?
+These standards also assume that sources of EMFs like laptops are used away from our bodies, yet most people have never been told that distance between our bodies and our devices is important.
+Just consider the device name ‘laptop’.
+And, who do you know that doesn’t keep their phone in their pocket?
 See more on how the FCC guidelines miss the mark here.

 Possible Health Risks of 5G

-Scientists around the world are working to warn others of the risk associated with EMFs at the levels 5G would create, and are appealing to government officials to use their power to block the corporate-favoring legislation mentioned above.
+Scientists around the world are working to warn others of the risk associated with EMFs at the levels 5G would create, and are appealing to government officials to block the corporate-favoring legislation mentioned above.

 “EMFs act by activating channels in the membrane that surrounds each of our cells, called voltage-gated calcium channels (VGCCs).
 The EMFs put forces on the voltage sensor that controls the VGCCs of about 7.2 million times greater than the forces on other charged groups in our cells.
 This is why weak EMFs have such large biological effects on the cells of our bodies.

 Pulsed EMFs are, in most cases, more biologically active and therefore more dangerous than are non-pulsed (continuous wave) EMFs.
 All cordless communication devices communicate via pulsations, because it is the pulsations that carry the information communicated.